-President Trump's New COVID-19 Advisor Is Making Public Health Experts Nervous
+President Trump's New COVID-19 Adviser Is Making Public Health Experts Nervous

 "He has no expertise in any of this stuff," Jha says.
 "He's been bringing out arguments that have been refuted week after week, month after month, since the beginning of this outbreak."

-Here are some of Atlas' ideas, and why they have scientists and public health experts fretting.
+Here are some of Atlas' ideas and why they have scientists and public health experts fretting.

-In the past, Atlas has spoken in favor of pursuing a controversial strategy known as "herd immunity"
+The controversial strategy known as "herd immunity"

-Speaking in April on the conservative Steve Deace show, Atlas spoke in favor of allowing the virus to pass through the younger segments of the population, while trying to protect older Americans.
+In April on the conservative Steve Deace Show, Atlas spoke in favor of allowing the virus to pass through the younger segments of the population, while trying to protect older Americans.

 "We can allow a lot of people to get infected," he said.
 "Those who are not at risk to die or have a serious hospital-requiring illness, we should be fine with letting them get infected, generating immunity on their own, and the more immunity in the community, the better we can eradicate the threat of the virus."

-He described the process by name as "herd immunity," and described it as a "basic principle" of biology and immunology.
+He described the process by name as "herd immunity" and described it as a "basic principle" of biology and immunology.

-It is true that building up immunity can limit or even stop the spread of a virus like the coronavirus, says Chris Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington.
+It is true that building up immunity can limit or even stop the spread of a virus like COVID-19, says Chris Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington.

-But in the past that strategy has only worked through vaccination.
-The idea that somehow you could allow the virus to spread through healthy populations without also putting older and sicker Americans at risk is naive, he says.
+But in the past, that strategy has only worked through vaccination.
+The idea that you somehow could allow the virus to spread through healthy populations without also putting older and sicker Americans at risk is naive, he says.

 "It's very difficult to protect vulnerable populations once the virus is transmitting extensively," he says.
 "We haven't seen any success of that."

 Murray's group estimates that if the virus were allowed to spread easily, deaths could exceed 360,000 by December.
-Even if the roughly 50% of the population the Centers for Disease Control and prevention considers vulnerable to complications from COVID-19 were somehow protected, potentially thousands of young and healthy Americans would die.
+Even if the roughly 50% of the population the Centers for Disease Control and Prevention considers vulnerable to complications from COVID-19 were somehow protected, potentially thousands of young and healthy Americans would die.

 "COVID is dramatically more risky for everybody than the flu," he says.
 "There's just no comparison.
-It's at least an order of magnitude worse --tenfold or more."
+It's at least an order of magnitude worse — tenfold or more."

-Moreover, people face a range of experiences with COVID - it's not a dichotomy of death or recovery.
+Moreover, people face a range of experiences with COVID-19.
+It's not a dichotomy of death or recovery.
 There is increasing evidence that some people who beat COVID-19 have lingering side effects.
-CDC data indicates that roughly a third of COVID survivors ages 18-34 suffer long-term health effects like fatigue and cough for weeks after they're no longer infectious.
+CDC data indicates that roughly a third of COVID survivors ages 18-34 suffer health effects like fatigue and cough for weeks after they're no longer infectious.
 There's also reports of strokes and more serious complications, though the data isn't quite clear on how common that is.

 "I'm not so cavalier as to say, 'It's fine.
 You might have long-standing lung damage, you might have long-standing heart damage, but at least you won't die, it's OK,' " Jha says.

-In a statement to NPR, Atlas says that he has never told the President or the White House to pursue a herd immunity strategy.
+In a statement to NPR, Atlas says that he has never told the president or the White House to pursue a herd immunity strategy.
 However, he continues to push to reopen as much of the economy as possible, while trying to protect vulnerable populations in nursing homes and senior centers.

-Atlas pits the economy against public health
+Economy against public health

 In his frequent media appearances, Atlas often talks about the economic toll of lockdowns — arguing that restrictions are doing as much, if not more damage than COVID-19 itself.